ryanatkn/belt/README.md

 design:

-- kitchen-sink utilities library (sorry, we wish it weren't so)
+- kitchen-sink utilities library (sorry, we wish it weren't so, JS made us do it)
 - mix of JS module environments - browser-only, Node-only, universal
 - near-zero non-platform third party dependencies, currently the one exception is [`kleur`](https://github.com/lukeed/kleur)